$276 Find Cheap Flights from Sydney to Asia – Compare and Save

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest ticket to Asia from Sydney found in the last 72 hours was to Manila, at $486 return.
-The most popular route is from Sydney (SYD) to Singapore (SIN), and the cheapest round-trip airline ticket found on this route in the last 72 hours was $560.
+The cheapest ticket to Asia from Sydney found in the last 5 days was to Seoul, at $489 return.
+The most popular route is from Sydney (SYD) to Singapore (SIN), and the cheapest return airline ticket found on this route in the last 5 days was $644.

 What is the cheapest time of day to fly to Asia?